Memory and ADHD

 Forgetfulness is a common memory-related symptom in individuals with ADHD.
 This may include forgetting appointments, misplacing belongings, or not completing tasks due to an inability to recall important information.

-Inattention And Memory
+Inattention and Memory

 Inattention, a hallmark symptom of ADHD, can interfere with memory encoding, transferring information from short-term to long-term memory.
 Distractions may disrupt memory consolidation.